 Other central nervous system depressants such as benzodiazepines, barbiturates, sleeping pills and cannabis slow down the messages sent between your brain and body.
 This can be very addictive because it counteracts feelings of anxiety and worries while promoting sleepiness.
 People who struggle with mental illness or insomnia are at a particularly high risk of developing an addiction to central nervous system depressants.

 Stimulants, including cocaine, crack cocaine, crystal meth, ecstasy and amphetamines, speed up the messages sent between your brain and body.
 This causes an influx or rush of neurotransmitters that makes people feel more confident, chatty, intense and euphoric.
 Stimulants are addictive because they cause dopamine and serotonin to surge.
 For some people, the intensely pleasurable feelings and confidence they feel in social settings can be irresistible.

 Quitting drugs when you’re addicted isn’t straightforward.
 Going it alone can be dangerous in some cases and isn’t advisable.
 Seeking the guidance and care of addiction specialists in a professional drug rehab setting is the best way to begin the healing process.
 Together with a team of dedicated staff and ready-made peer support networks, you can learn how to address the causes of your affliction and find new coping strategies within a safe, structured environment.

 For more information on how you can overcome substance use disorders, call Recovery at the Crossroads at 888-342-3881.
-Our Blackwood, New Jersey Center offers comprehensive Jewish rehab programs, including partial hospitalization, intensive outpatient and general outpatient with a specialization Kosher recovery services for the Jewish community.
+Our Blackwood, New Jersey Center offers comprehensive rehab programs, including partial hospitalization, intensive outpatient and general outpatient.